 In order to remain within a certain case temperature (T{CASE}) specification to achieve optimal operation and long-term reliability, the thermal specification methodology, referred to as the thermal profile, is used.
 The intent of the thermal profile specification is to support acoustic noise reduction through fan speed control and ensure the long-term reliability of the processor.
-For information on thermal testing, please see Appendix B.

 To ease the burden on thermal solutions, the Thermal Monitor feature and associated logic have been integrated into the silicon of the processor.
 By taking advantage of the Thermal Monitor feature, system designers may reduce thermal solution cost by designing to Thermal Design Power (TDP) instead of maximum power.
 The TDP is defined as the power level at which the processor thermal solutions be designed to dissipate.
-TDP is not the maximum power that the processor can dissipate.
+TDP is not the maximum power that the processor/chipset can dissipate.
 TDP is based on measurements of processor power consumption while running various high power applications.
 This data set is used to determine those applications that are interesting from a power perspective.
 These applications are then evaluated in a controlled thermal environment to determine their sensitivity to activation of the thermal control circuit.
 This data set is then used to derive the TDP targets published in the processor datasheet.
 Thermal Monitor can protect the processor in rare workload excursions above TDP.
-Therefore, thermal solutions should be designed to dissipate the target TDP level.
+Therefore, thermal solutions should be designed to dissipate this target power level.

 The relationship between TDP to the thermal profile, and thermal management logic and thermal monitor features, is discussed in the sections to follow.
-The thermal management logic and thermal monitor features are discussed in extensive detail in Appendix F.
+The thermal management logic and thermal monitor features are discussed in extensive detail in the processor Datasheet.